Biomedical-MR/resomapper/README.md

 ## License

-`resomapper` was created by Biomedical-MR. It is licensed under the terms of the MIT license.
+`resomapper` was created by the *Preclinical neuroImaging Lab* at the *Instituto de Investigaciones Biomédicas Sols-Morreale* (CSIC-UAM), in Madrid.
+It is licensed under the terms of the MIT license.